mshll/DDR5-Memory-Controller-Scheduler/doc/Tests/Test_Plan_Outline.md

 >Scheduler is able to interleave commands to different BG,B. For example, after it issues an activate command to B0,BG0, it can issue another activate to a different BX,BGX combination before coming back and issuing the READ command.

 **CASES**
-1. When we are waiting for timing contraints on a command being executed in a bank, and there is a request to a different bank in the queue, start the new request (if it does not violate other timings).
+1. When we are waiting for timing contraints on a command being executed in a certain BG,B, and there is a request to a different BG,B in the queue, start the new request (if it does not violate other timings).
 Repeat.
    - Allowed to skip over requests that are waiting for a bank to be available (technically out of order)

 ### 4.4.
 LEVEL 3